t-crest/soc-comm/README.md

  * NI should not use split buffers when size is 0
  * Find a way to receive all inserted packets, this might improve the numbers
    * Some single packets are still left over from one run to the next
+   * Maybe this is fixed now after the FIFO fixes?
  * Have the core # to slot # mapping in HW (it should be cheap)
    * Then change the (FIFO) buffers to include the destination instead of the time slot
+   * Is this already done?
  * Play with FIFO buffer variations

 To analyze memory issues (o increase the heap size with Xmx) use a ```.sbtopts``` with